 Reading: We’ll start settling them down for the day by reading nightly instead of letting them play until they’ve literally fallen asleep mid-game.

-Mornings: We’ll at least make them get up at a decent hour (especially the teenager).
+Mornings: We’ll at least make them get up at a decent hour (especially the teenagers).

 Back-to-school shopping: We’re going to make this fun!
 In our attempt to get the boys excited about the new school year, we’ll get them backpacks and of course some new clothes.
 (They’re boys- they grow like weeds.)

 And when I think about it more, it’s not just for the kids; it’s going to get me in shape for the season as well.
-After all, even after school starts the kids aren’t on auto-pilot they still need subtle reminders (bull horns work) to wake up and get going.
+After all, even after school starts the kids aren’t on auto-pilot they still need subtle reminders (bullhorns work) to wake up and get going – especially the teenagers.

-Whether you decide to go with the Band-Aid rip or ease your kids back into the groove, it’s less than a week for my elementary kids and two for my eighth grader.
+Whether you decide to go with the Band-Aid rip or ease your kids back into the groove, it’s just a few weeks away.

 It’s been a summer to remember and I can’t wait to see how the boys grow throughout the coming school year.